 And that brings me to where I am now: KOMO Newsradio in Seattle, where I am the morning editor.

 Every opportunity I've ever had in this business can be traced back to the time I spent at KBPS.
 It gave me the foundation on which to build great radio skills, and the drive to go out and succeed in the commercial radio world.
 It was also one of the funnest chapters of my radio career, and I would encourage ANY student at Benson to check out the program, whether they intend to go into radio or not.

 Scott Young - 1973 KBPS Scott Young - 2009 KOIN-TV Operations Technician

 "I could never overstate the value of what I learned at KBPS.
 Without that training I'm sure I wouldn't have the career I enjoy today.
 I'm so grateful for mentors like Darryl Conser, Kevin Flink, Tom Cauthers, and many others who gave of themselves to make sure I learned it right.
 We packed a lot of learning in those few years, and had a ton of fun doing it.
 I wouldn't trade my KBPS memories for anything!"
-Scott is currently at AM-860, KPAM as a studio operator and a NBA broadcast engineer for Trail Blazer Basketball broadcasts.
+Scott is currently a NBA TV broadcast engineer for Trail Blazer Basketball broadcasts.